OpenMS/pyopenms-docs/docs/source/glossary.rst

     Multi-stage Mass Spectrometry

   feature
     An LC-MS feature represents the combined isotopic mass traces of a detected chemical compound.
 The chromatographic peak shape of a feature is defined by the interaction of the analyte with the LC column.
 Each feature contains information on retention time, mass-to-charge ratio, intensity and overall quality.
-OpenMS represents a feature using the class [Feature](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Feature.html).
+OpenMS represents a feature using the class `Feature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Feature.html>`_.

   feature map
     A feature map is a collection of features identified in a mass spectrum from a single experiment.
 One feature map can contain many features.
-OpenMS represents a feature map using the class [FeatureMap](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1FeatureMap.html).
+OpenMS represents a feature map using the class `FeatureMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1FeatureMap.html>`_.

   consensus feature
     Features from replicate experiments with similar retention times and m/z values are linked and considered a consensus feature.
 A consensus feature contains information on the common retention time and m/z values as well as intensities for each sample.
-OpenMS represents a consensus feature using the class [ConsensusFeature](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusFeature.html).
+OpenMS represents a consensus feature using the class `ConsensusFeature <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusFeature.html>`_.

   consensus map
-    A consensus map is a collection of :term:`consensus features` identified from mass spectra across replicate experiments.
+    A consensus map is a collection of :term:`consensus features <consensus feature>` identified from mass spectra across replicate experiments.
 One consensus map can contain many consensus features.
-OpenMS represents a consensus map using the class [ConsensusMap](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusMap.html).
+OpenMS represents a consensus map using the class `ConsensusMap <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ConsensusMap.html>`_.

   peak
     A single raw data point in a chromatogram or a mass spectrum.
-OpenMS represents a peak in a chromatogram using the class [ChromatogramPeak](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ChromatogramPeak.html).
-OpenMS represents a single, one-dimensional peak in a mass spectrum using the class [PeakID](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Peak1D.html)
+OpenMS represents a peak in a chromatogram using the class `ChromatogramPeak <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1ChromatogramPeak.html>`_.
+OpenMS represents a single, one-dimensional peak in a mass spectrum using the class `PeakID <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1Peak1D.html>`_.

   MSExperiment
-    An OpenMS class used to represent a single mass spectrometry run.
-[Read the documentation for further information](https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSExperiment.html).
+    An OpenMS class used to represent a single mass spectrometry run. `Read the documentation for further information <https://abibuilder.cs.uni-tuebingen.de/archive/openms/Documentation/nightly/html/classOpenMS_1_1MSExperiment.html>`_.